xBorja042/Natural_Language_Processing/readme.md

 ## fft_fine_tuning

 This project contains the files that do web_scrapping task and it contains a notebook that explains how to perform fine tuning on the wikipedia fasttext model.

+## NLP_text_generation

+Tryouts related to the topic of generating text.